4 Ways to Encourage Student Participation in Class

 Keeping your students engaged in the classroom is a task within itself.
 With constant distractions ranging from cell phones to disruptive students, it can be a constant struggle to keep your students interested in your lessons.
 We know you want the best for your class-- and that includes making sure they grasp all the knowledge they can during their time at school.

-That's why we've come up with 4 ways to turn your classroom into a space that keeps your students captivated.
-Balancing fun and learning is not always easy, and these 5 solutions can help make your classroom the home of both.
+Balancing fun and learning is not always easy, and these solutions can help make your classroom the home of both.